If you're an exporter you must use the National Export System (NES) to declare your exports to countries outside the EU.

 For general export queries, you should contact NES.

 You must correctly enter the details of your goods into CHIEF and be present at ports or other customs-controlled locations before they can be cleared for export.
 This will happen at inventory-linked ports or will be carried out by customs-approved loaders registered with CHIEF.

 There’s electronic confirmation for both the arrival and departure of consignments.

 To receive a successful arrival message freight loaders must input both of the following:

-- either a CHIEF entry number or UCR
+- either a CHIEF entry number or Unique Consignment Reference (UCR)

 - location of goods

 Receipt of this message means that goods have been legally presented to customs for export.
 If a reference is rejected by CHIEF it’s better to create a new entry.
 Customs should be told of any duplication as soon as possible and the original entry must be deleted from CHIEF.

 To receive a successful departure message freight loaders must input the following: